krisuryanshi/beta-lock/README.md

 - No sector above 40 percent exposure
 - Maximum weight of 15 percent per stock

-Weights are optimized by minimizing tracking error variance, with a beta penalty to keep portfolio beta close to 1.
-Initial weights favor stocks that track the benchmark more closely.
+Weights are optimized using SciPy's SLSQP solver by minimizing tracking error variance, with a beta penalty that keeps portfolio beta close to 1.
+Initial weights favor stocks that track the benchmark more closely, giving the solver a strong starting point.

 ---

 ## Fee-Adjusted Execution
 The optimized portfolio is executed using a $1,000,000 CAD budget.

-- USD stocks use the live USD/CAD exchange rate
+- USD stocks are converted using the USD/CAD exchange rate as of the pinned date
 - Fees applied as $2.15 USD flat or $0.001 USD per share, whichever is smaller
 - Portfolio weights are rescaled after fees
 - Fractional shares are used to deploy capital efficiently